-It is located about 2 hours walk out of town, or about 1 hour bike ride.
-You can rent a bike in many agencies in town.
-Along the track you may run into the local Giant tortoises, and don’t miss the small tracks that run off to the beach where you will be all alone with the iguanas, or up to spectacular look outs over Puerto Villamil.
+It is about a two-hour walk out of town or about one hour by bike.
+You can rent a bike from many agencies in town.
+Along the track, you may run into the local giant tortoises.

 Playa del Amor

-Playa del Amora is another secluded beach along the Wall of Tears path.
-It is a bit more rocky, and has a crystal clear tide pool with many fish.
-It’s a nice spot for the kids to swim also.
+Playa del Amora is another secluded beach along the Wall of Tear’s path.
+It is a bit rockier and has a crystal clear tide pool with many fish.
+It’s an excellent spot for the kids to swim, also.

 ISLA SAN CRISTOBAL

 Experienced surfers can also enjoy the break behind the bay.
-Due to the rocks and the large waves, it’s not a great spot for beginners.
+Due to the rocks and the giant waves, it’s not a suitable spot for beginners.

-Location: Approx 1.5km/ 15 minutes walk from the town center towards Playa Mann.
+Location: Approx 1.5 km/15-minute walk from the town center towards Playa Mann.

-The interpretation center is one of, if not the best place in Galapagos, to read about the biology, geology and human history of the islands.
+The interpretation center is one of, if not the best, places in the Galapagos to read about the islands’ biology, geology, and human history.

-It is also the starting point for the walking path to Las Tijeretas lookout and lagoon.
+It is also the starting point for the Las Tijeretas lookout and lagoon walking path.

 Las Tijeretas – Tijeretas Look out